 Our Day Trading Algorithm

-We will be using a simple intraday breakout model called, Better Breakout.
-This strategy was first discussed back in 2012 with the article, Better Breakout Trading Model.
+We will be using a simple intraday breakout model called, Better Breakout which was discussed in thie article, A Modern Approach To Breakout Trading.
 Please review that article for the strategy rules.
 The code is available for all EasyLanguage Mastery subscribers.

-Let's load the strategy on a S&P Futures (@ES) chart.
+Let's load the strategy on a NASDAQ Futures (@NQ) chart.

 - Trades are executed on a 5-minute bar